CODAIT/flight-delay-notebooks/README.md

 * Performs data merging and feature extraction
 * Analyzes and visualizes the processed dataset
 * Trains and evaluates machine learning models for predicting delayed flights, using features about flights as well as related weather features
+* _Optionally_ deploys the trained model to Kubeflow Serving

 ![Flight Delays Pipeline](docs/source/images/flight-delays-pipeline.png)